 Last year was a fantastic one for phones.
 We got skinnier screen bezels than ever, cameras that took better pictures than dedicated compacts, and better-than-all-day battery life.

 But we want more, and that's exactly what we're getting in 2018.
-We're only a couple months into the year, but we've already seen a heap of new handsets – including the Samsung Galaxy S9, Sony Xperia XZ2, and a heap of Nokia options.
+We're only a few months into the year, but we've already seen some knockout options, with the Huawei P20 Pro and Samsung Galaxy S9 leading the pack.

 Additional words by Tom Morgan

 The iPhone X is Apple's most beautiful handset to date, and a nicely daring twist after a few years of diminishing returns on the same design – but it's also incredibly expensive, putting it out of reach of a lot of prospective iPhone buyers.